Skip to Content

 The code above is fetched from GitHub repository.

 • When a delete DB change is emitted via DatabaseEventsService.emitter, the service sends an event with id, entityType, and __isDeleted: true.
 The front end uses __isDeleted to hide the entity by making it non-enumerable in the registry.
+That’s why deletions need to be explicit, even if cascade deletions are handled automatically by the database.
+See UserController.deleteUser method.

 • When an update or create change is emitted, the service fetches the full entity from Postgres (since Redis stores only metadata) and sends it to clients.